 Shot travel depends on muzzle velocity, pellet material (lead vs. steel), choke, barrel length, and shot size.
-Wind can push pellets off course, and thinner air (higher elevation) can let pellets carry farther.
-Because every shotgun and load combination patterns differently, real-world results should be verified by pattern testing.
+Wind can push pellets off course, and thinner air at higher elevation lets pellets carry farther.
+Because every shotgun and load combination patterns differently, real-world testing gives you the most reliable picture.

-For many situations, 40 yards is a common benchmark for evaluating shotgun patterns.
+For most situations, 40 yards is a common benchmark when evaluating shotgun patterns.
 Past that distance, the pattern often opens up and pellet energy drops quickly.
-Your “effective range” is the farthest distance where your pattern is still dense and even enough to do the job you intend (for example, cleanly breaking clays or ethically taking small game).
+Your effective range is the farthest point where your pattern stays dense and even enough for the job: cleanly breaking clays or ethically taking small game.

 If you’re unsure, pattern your shotgun at the distances you actually shoot (for example, 20, 30, and 40 yards) using the same load and choke you plan to use.

-Learn more about why 40 yards is a common starting point for pattern testing from Field & Stream’s guide to patterning distances.
+Learn more about why 40 yards is a common starting point from Field & Stream’s guide to patterning distances.

 Products Worth Considering

-Range-design guidance for shotgun programs commonly uses protected downrange “shot-fall” distances such as:
+Range-design guidance for shotgun programs commonly uses these protected downrange shot-fall distances:

 - About 600 feet (200 yards) when ammunition is limited to #8 shot or smaller.

-- About 900 feet (300 yards) for typical shotgun shot-fall planning in some layouts and disciplines.
+- About 900 feet (300 yards) for typical shotgun shot-fall planning in some range layouts and disciplines.

-These are safety-planning distances for where pellets may land, not promises of consistent accuracy or performance at those ranges.
+These are safety-planning distances for where pellets may land, not guarantees of accuracy or useful performance at those ranges.

 | Consideration | What to do |